RichardHerz/neural-networks/README.md

 # neural-networks
-Some simple neural networks and a handout
+Some simple neural networks written in MATLAB